-The Chameleon comes with a 120mm or 130mm fork depending on the spec you buy.
-I have a 130mm fork on my D+ model, which is perfect for both pedaling uphill and descending down moderate singletrack tech.
+The Chameleon comes with a 130mm fork which is perfect for both pedaling uphill and descending down moderate singletrack tech.

 3. It Comes in an aluminum frame

 For bikepacking, an aluminum frame can be more durable than a carbon frame.
-The Chameleon, like most mountain bikes, comes in both – AL and C – but I chose the aluminum because:
+The Chameleon now comes in only an aluminum frame, which is:

-Aluminum takes wear and tear better than carbon
+- Aluminum can take wear and tear better than carbon

 Carbon may be lighter, but when you start strapping bags and things to a carbon frame the friction between bag and frame can start wearing away the carbon material which, you might guess, is no bueno.
 So for me, aluminum is the way to go when doing hard and rugged bikepacking adventures.

 (As a side note, a lot of diehard bikepackers will argue that steel frames are the best choice for bikepacking because they can be welded back together in times of dire need and they’re a more comfortable ride.
 But steel frames are also quite a bit heavier and slightly more expensive not to mention there are far fewer choices to pick from).

-4. The Chameleon’s geometry is great for long days in the saddle
+4. The geometry is great for long days in the saddle

 This is perhaps the most important consideration for a bikepacking bike, right?
 If you’re spending hours upon hours, days upon days in the saddle it better be comfortable AF.
 And the Santa Cruz Chameleon delivers on that front.

-When we first bought our Chameleons, (yes Andy has one too) we went on a 26-mile, 3700ft+ day pedal close to home to test them out and the only complaint I had was that the handlebars need upgrading to ones that have more hand positions.
-Since then, we’ve gone on several overnight trips and the Santa Cruz Chameleon is one of the most comfortable bikes I’ve ever ridden.
+When I first bought my Chameleon I went on a 26-mile, 3700ft+ pedal close to home to test it out and the only complaint I had was that the handlebars need upgrading to ones that have more hand positions.
+Since then, I’ve gone on several overnight and multi-day bikepacking trips and the Santa Cruz Chameleon is one of the most comfortable bikes I’ve ever ridden.